flacito/chef-artifactory/README.md

 Take a look at the default attributes.
 There are several overrides you will need to make to successfully converge in your environmnent.
 Examples: where is your RPM or ZIP archive for the Artifactory binary? where is your JDBC driver if you're going to do an external DB or HA?

-There are a few knobs at the top of the attributes that let you flip the install behavior.
+There are a few knobs at the top of [the attributes](https://github.com/flacito/chef-artifactory/blob/master/attributes/default.rb) that let you flip the install behavior.
 These should be self evident.

-Finally you'll need an 'artifactory' data bag created with the following data bag items:
+See Usage below for more details.

+**Todo:**

+* Chefspec (Berkshelf stuff too)
+* Test Kitchen

 Requirements
 ------------